quangnguyen17/cypress-demo/README.md

 ## How to write a Cypress test:

-1. Create a new test file in `cypress/tests` folder and name it with the following format: `YourTestName.spec.ts`.
+1. Create a new test file in `cypress/tests` folder and name it in following format: `YourTestName.spec.ts`.
 2. Follow the sample test file below to write yours:

 ```typescript